 The Giant Mine Remediation Project Team involves staff from INAC, Public Services and Procurement Canada and the GNWT.

-Given that the Giant Mine site is subject to the jurisdictional authority of both the territorial and federal governments, a Cooperation Agreement for the Giant Mine Remediation Project (March 15, 2005) established that INAC and the GNWT, as Co-Proponents, would implement a care and maintenance plan for the site that protects human health, public safety and the environment.
-The Cooperation Agreement was renewed in 2015.
+Given that the Giant Mine site is subject to the jurisdictional authority of both the territorial and federal governments, a Cooperation Agreement Respecting the Giant Mine Remediation Project (March 15, 2005) established that INAC and the GNWT, as Co-Proponents, would implement a care and maintenance plan for the site that protects human health, public safety, and the environment.
+In 2015 the Cooperation Agreement Respecting the Giant Mine Remediation Project was renewed.
 The Cooperation Agreement also outlined the financial responsibilities of the federal and territorial governments regarding site care and maintenance and cost sharing for surface remediation.
 INAC is responsible for the management of the arsenic trioxide stored underground at the Giant Mine site.

 The Giant Mine Remediation Project Team consults with the public, First Nations, Metis, and various stakeholder organizations through a number of means including formal public meetings and presentations as well as regular meetings of the Giant Mine Working Group (GMWG).